 - 1 fresh lime juiced

-- ¼ cup cilantro or 1-2 tbsp chopped shado beni/ chadon beni
+- ¼ cup cilantro or 1-2 tablespoon chopped shado beni/ chadon beni

 - 1 habanero pepper or serrano for milder heat

 - 2 cloves garlic

 - Grate the cucumber using a large whole grater or food processor attachment.
 Place the cucumber in a colander and allow it to strain for 5 minutes.